go-aah/docs/security-design.md

 ### Schemer

-The interface `security.Schemer` is way aah framework provides pluggable and configurable auth scheme for the application.
+The interface `scheme.Schemer` is way aah framework provides pluggable and configurable auth scheme for the application.
 You can configure one or more schemes and map it in the routes.

+Currently ready to use schemes are `scheme.FormAuth`, `scheme.BasicAuth` and `scheme.GenericAuth` direct implementation of interface `scheme.Schemer`.

 ```go
 Schemer interface {